oneapi-src/level-zero-spec/include/tools/PROG.md

 ## <a name="cal">Calculation</a>
 Both MetricTracer and MetricQueryPool collect the data in device specific, raw form that is not suitable for application processing.
-To calculate metric values use ::xetMetricGroupCalculateData.
+To calculate metric values use ::xetMetricGroupCalculateMetricValues.

 The following sample code demonstrates a basic sequence for metric calculation and interpretation:
 ```c